AWGL/Pyroservice-Compiler/README.md

 # Pyroservice-Compiler
-Compiles submissions to the Pyroservice
+Takes submissions for the pyroservice and compiles then on request to whole plates for further processing by end users.